Voter invitation card: By country

+Belgium

+Each municipal administration automatically sends a voter invitation card (Dutch: oproepingsbrief, French: convocation) to all eligible voters.
+The voter needs to bring their ID card as well as the voter invitation card to the voting location to be able to cast a ballot.
+If not received or lost, the voter can request a duplicate card up until election day.

 France

-In France, the voter invitation card also serves as a certificate that the voter is registered on the Electoral roll, and are intended to be kept and used for multiple election cycles.
+In France the voter invitation card also serves as a certificate that the voter is registered on the Electoral roll, and is intended to be kept and used for multiple election cycles.

-Until 1993, French voter invitation cards were titled as "CARTE D'ÉLECTEUR".
+Until 1993 French voter invitation cards were titled as "CARTE D'ÉLECTEUR".
 Starting with the 1994 European Parliament election in France, voter invitation cards are titled using the gender-neutral "CARTE ÉLECTORALE".
 This was done in response to the demands of women's movements, which requested titling voter invitation cards separately by the invitee's gender ("CARTE D'ÉLECTEUR" for men and "CARTE D'ÉLECTRICE" for women), despite a recommendation by the Académie française to continue titling all voter invitation cards as "CARTE D'ÉLECTEUR".

 USSR

 The USSR voter cards are often called "All come to vote" cards ("открытки «Все на выборы»") because during the Soviet Union period they inevitably carried an inscription, a slogan "All come to vote".
 One side of such voter invitation cards usually was artistically illustrated, while the other (reverse) side contained information.
-The text on such voter cards during the Soviet time carried invariable components: words "Dear comrade _.
+The text on such voter cards during the Soviet time carried invariable components: the words "Dear comrade _.
 Please be reminded that on Sunday …"; and an appeal to come and vote for candidates of the electoral bloc of communists and independents.
 Voter invitation cards were sent on behalf of "trustee persons of the constituency election campaign conference of workers' representatives", campaign team, and were always characterized by electoral campaign propaganda, requesting to vote for the candidates of the electoral bloc of communists and independents.